Definitions / Commonly Used Ingredients / Wildcard Charcuterie

 *CAULIFLOWER PIZZA CRUST

-Is made from coarsely chopped pork and pork fat, seasoned with garlic, pimento – a smoked paprika – and salt.
+chorizo sausage, made from coarsely chopped pork and pork fat, seasoned with garlic, pimento – smoked paprika – and salt.

 The taste has the signature of Italy, but grown and canned in CA, USA.
-These sun ripened tomatoes are freshly ground and then canned unpeeled, leaving bits of tomato skins all throughout, resulting in a most flavorful sauce.
+These sun-ripened tomatoes are freshly ground and then canned unpeeled, leaving bits of tomato skins throughout, resulting in a most flavorful sauce.

 Sourdough starter, imported 00 flour, Sir Galahad flour, salt, yeast, water, EVOO

 A sweet Italian chili pepper.
-It is also known as the Golden Greek pepper or the sweet Italian pepper.
+It is also known as the Golden Greek pepper or the fresh Italian pepper.

 SAN MARZANO TOMATOES

-Compared to the Roma tomato, but their flesh is thicker with fewer seeds, and the taste is stronger, sweeter and less acidic
+Compared to the Roma tomato, but their flesh is thicker with fewer seeds, and the taste is more robust, sweeter and less acidic

 HOUSE MADE SAUSAGE